samattwood9/samattwood9/README.md

 - 💡 I’m currently researching: Secure Development, Software & Platform Security, Natural Computation

-- 💬 Ping me about: Any of the above
+- 💬 Message me about: Any of the above